Dhilan100/Excel-and-Tableau-Project-using-Wealth-of-Nations-data-set/README.md

 To replicate the analysis or explore the visualizations further:

 1. Download or clone this repository.
-2. Open the Excel file in the `excel_analysis/` folder to view the data analysis in Excel.
+2. Open the Excel file folder to view the data analysis in Excel.
 3. Open the Tableau workbook in the `table

+## Tableau
 ![The Wealth of Nations](https://github.com/Dhilan100/Excel-and-Tableau-project-using-Wealth-of-Nations-data-set/assets/168829846/2246b646-141b-4918-8e0b-417e4ea420ef)
 [Link to my Dashboard](https://public.tableau.com/app/profile/dhilan.thiyagarajah7885/viz/TheWealthofNations_17115501650560/TheWealthofNations)